Your Best Smile Awaits You at an Orthodontist Close To Me

 There are a number of types of orthodontic treatments available.
 After your initial consultation, which should be free, your orthodontist close to me will be able to give you a treatment plan and also a timeline of when to expect your treatment to be complete.
 For that first appointment, plan on being about 15 minutes early so you can get all of the initial paperwork filled out and everything set up for your upcoming treatments.

-If you can, it’s best to get braces for kids or teens.
+If you can, it’s best to get braces near me for kids or teens.
 Their jaws are not done forming yet and so it is easier to get the teeth aligned properly.
 Adults can certainly still get braces, but treatment might take longer and you may need to wear a retainer for the rest of your life to help keep the teeth properly set.

 The most common types of braces are the metal ones that most everyone is familiar with, as well as ceramic braces, lingual braces, and clear aligners.
 Traditional metal braces are the least expensive option.
 Next are the ceramic or so-called clear braces.
 They are made from ceramic and are close to the color of teeth.
 You won’t really notice them visually but they are slightly more expensive.
 For both types, you have the brackets that are affixed to the teeth with a type of adhesive, and then a metal wire is run through the middle of each bracket before a small rubber band is looped around the outside of the bracket to keep the wire in place.